Gun law in Austria: Legal framework

 In Austria the Waffengesetz (Weapons Act) defines weapons as objects that are designed to directly eliminate or reduce the ability of people to attack or defend themselves or for firing projectiles during hunting or sport shooting. §2 further defines firearms as weapons where projectiles can be fired from a barrel in a predefined direction.

 Firearm licensing

-Austria law divides firearms into three categories:
+Austrian law divides firearms into three categories: